openhive-network/HAfAH/src/hive_fork/Readme.md

-# HIVE_FORK
+# HIVE_FORK_MANAGER
-SQL Scripts which all together create an extension to support Hive Forks
+The fork manager is composed of SQL scripts to create a Postgres extension that provides an API that simplifies reverting application data when a fork switch occurs on the Hive blockchain.

 ## Installation
-It is possible to install the extension in two forms - as a regular postgres extension or as a simple set of tables and functions
+It is possible to install the fork manager in two forms - as a regular Postgres extension or as a simple set of tables and functions.

-### Install extension
+### Install fork manager as an extension
 1. create somwhere on a filesystem directory `build` and change terminal directory to it
 2. `cmake <path to root of the project psql_tools>`
 3. `make extension.hive_fork`